JacksonWuxs/Interpret_Instruction_Tuning_LLMs/README.md

 #### Explanation Methods

 The three explanation methods for our experiments are implemented as three functions of the class `Generator` from the file `./src/generator.py`.
+Our implementations could be easily extended to other language model families that are available from Huggingface `transformers` library.

 * __Input-Output Attribution:__ `Generator.input_explain()` is a local explanation method, which measures the contribution of each input token to the output token(s) normalized and sparsified with the strategy proposed in the paper. _Our latest project shows that this attribution explanations can be used to detect hallucination responses or verify the response quality!!!_ See details at [here](https://github.com/JacksonWuxs/UsableXAI_LLM).
 * __Self-Attention Pattern Explain:__ ``Generator.att_explain()`` is a global explanation method, which finds the word-word pairwise patterns to interpret the behavior of each self-attention head under the "local co-occurrence" constraints.